-In its proposal to disqualify all three members of the tribunal in Vattenfall v.
-Germany, Germany advanced two independent grounds for the disqualification of Judge Charles Brower based on his dissenting opinion in PV Investors v.
-Spain concerning the right of local Spanish subsidiaries to bring claims as claimants in proceedings under the applicable treaty and UNCITRAL Rules.
-125 In his recommendation on the proposal, the Secretary General of the PCA, Mr Hugo Siblesz, disagreed that Judge Brower's dissenting opinion amounted to an issue conflict on his part.
-In particular, Mr Siblesz emphasised the different jurisdictional issues at stake across the arbitrations (which were brought pursuant to different arbitral rules), and that Judge Brower had not made any express finding as to whether controlled local subsidiaries would be entitled to stand as claimants in proceedings under the ICSID Convention.
-Thus, Judge Brower could not be said to lack an open mind in considering Germany's jurisdictional objections.
-126
+and UNCITRAL Rules.127 In his recommendation on the proposal, the Secretary General of the PCA, Mr Hugo Siblesz, disagreed that Judge Brower's dissenting opinion amounted to an issue conflict on his part.
+In particular, Mr Siblesz emphasised the different jurisdictional issues at stake across the arbitrations (which were brought pursuant to different arbitral rules), and that Judge Brower had not made any express finding regarding whether controlled local subsidiaries would be entitled to stand as claimants in proceedings under the ICSID Convention; therefore, Judge Brower could not be said to lack an open mind in considering Germany's jurisdictional objections.128

 The recent cases confirm that the threshold for this category of challenge remains extremely high.
-Only in matters in which an independent third party would find circumstances demonstrating the appearance of a firmly held predisposition or prejudgement (and, accordingly, a real risk that the challenged arbitrator would rely on such opinions without giving proper consideration to the facts and evidence put forward by the parties) is such a challenge likely to be successful.
+Only in matters in which an independent third party would find circumstances demonstrating the appearance of a firmly held predisposition or prejudgement (and, accordingly, a real risk that the challenged arbitrator would rely on those opinions without giving proper consideration to the facts and evidence put forward by the parties) is the challenge likely to be successful.